TheEt1234/luanti_jit_verbose/README.md

 If there are certain lines of code you want to be optimising, then search for them in the file you put to `/jv`.
 Example: if you want to optimize `my_mod_something.lua`, from line 100 to 200, then you could search for `my_mod_something.lua:1` and `my_mod_something.lua:2` in your editor.

 You should be concerned about "NYI" (stands for Not Yet Implemented) mainly, and try avoiding functions that are stiches.

+Here is a possibly outdated and unofficial list of all things NYI: https://github.com/tarantool/tarantool/wiki/LuaJIT-Not-Yet-Implemented (i don't know why luaJIT wiki stopped being a thing)

 For a better answer, see the comments in `/usr/share/luajit-2.1/jit/v.lua`:
 ```